javamelody/spring-boot-admin-server-ui-javamelody/README.md

 </dependency>
 ```

-  * Make sure each application that is registered with SBA has javamelody client support enabled and can be reached at the default endpoint `/monitoring`
+  * Make sure each application that is registered with SBA has javamelody client support enabled and can be reached at the default endpoint `/monitoring`, with the javamelody client in the pom.xml of your applications:

-pom.xml (javamelody client)
 ```xml
 <!-- https://github.com/javamelody/javamelody/wiki/SpringBootStarter -->
 <dependency>